endless4s/endless-transaction/documentation/src/main/paradox/2pc.md

 | Do nothing: the reminder notifications were already scheduled | Actor cluster      | -                                     |
 | Do nothing: the bookings log was already updated              | File               | -                                     |

-@@@ note { title="Consistency" }
+@@@ note { title="Commit consistency" }
 It's up to the implementer to decide the level of consistency in the execution of the commit.
-Transaction failure is also a valid state and can be signaled by raising an exception in the target effect.
-This will lead to some degree of inconsistency in the overall system state, but that can be an acceptable compromise in some use cases.
+Transaction failure is also valid and can be signaled by raising an exception in the target effect.
+Failure will lead to inconsistency in the overall system state, which can be an acceptable compromise in some use cases.

-For instance, in our imaginary example the "in-memory cache" could be locked only for a short time to preserve throughput.
-Because it's not essential to the journey process, updating it could be skipped in case of delays.
-On the other hand, if the "internal database" update would still fail despite the lock, this could be signaled by raising an exception.
-This would conclude the transaction in a failed state, which could be surfaced in the UI to allow for manual remediation.
+For instance, in our imaginary example, the "in-memory cache" could be locked only briefly to preserve throughput.
+Because it's optional to the journey process, updating it could be skipped in case of delays.
+On the other hand, if the "internal database" update still fails despite the lock, the commit expression could signal this by raising an exception.
+The exception would conclude the transaction in a failed state, allowing surfacing in the UI for manual remediation.
 @@@

 ## Abort